List of characters in The Lego Movie franchise: Lady Pirate

 Lady Pirate is a female pirate from Lego Pirates.
 In The Lego Movie, she and a generic pirate are seen as part of Metalbeard's earlier attack on the Octan Tower.
 The Lady Pirate and the generic pirate are also revealed to be Metalbeard's parents in the "Ma and Pa" Emmet Awards contest.

 Michelangelo

-This is the Lego version of Michelangelo from Teenage Mutant Ninja Turtles.
+Michelangelo is a mutated ninja turtle from Teenage Mutant Ninja Turtles.
 He was seen three times in The Lego Movie.
 The first time was when he was part of Metalbeard's earlier attack on the Octan Tower.
 The second time was when he was among the Master Builders that meet in Cloud Cuckoo Land where he was seen in the same area as Michelangelo Buonarroti.
-And the third was when he was forced to come up with instructions for a stereo system for the TACOS while trapped in the Think Tank.
+And the third was when he was forced to come up with instructions for a stereo system for the TAKOS while trapped in the Think Tank.

 Milhouse Van Houten

-This is a Lego version of Milhouse Van Houten from The Simpsons, which was released by 20th Century Fox Television.
+Milhouse Van Houten is a friend of Bart Simpson from The Simpsons, which was released by 20th Century Fox Television.
 In The Lego Movie, Milhouse was among the Master Builders that meet in Cloud Cuckoo Land.